tektoncd/website/content/en/docs/Contribute/doc-con-content.md

 *   Break up longer documents into logical sections.
 *   Use paragraphs to separate thoughts and ideas.
 *   Ensure paragraphs flow into one another - that is, they are logically connected.
 *   Use headings and subheadings to indicate topics and sub-topics.
+Don't use more than 3 subheading levels.

 ## Style and tone

-- **Always use active voice.** It's much easier to parse and more user-friendly (relatable) than passive.
+**Always use active voice.** It's much easier to parse and more user-friendly (relatable) than passive.
 Passive voice sounds stuffy and officious.
 It takes much more brain work to understand and causes the reader to zone out.

 <table>
   <tr>